EmanuelTelechea/EmanuelTelechea/README.md

 <h3> 💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- 🎓 &nbsp; Studying Software Enginering at Brigham Younh University Idaho.
+- 🎓 &nbsp; Studying developer analyst at CLAEH University.

 <h3> 🛠 &nbsp;Tech Stack</h3>